yablochko8/color-finder-semantic-search/COOKBOOK.md

 Some notes on how I approached this:

 - My functions sequence was `getColorRows -> readColorRow -> prepColorEntry -> saveColorEntry`
-- I chose sure to strip out the hash character from the color values, that's a personal preference
+- I chose to strip out the hash character from the hex color values, that's a personal preference
 - I added a time delay just in case of rate limiting

 The result is a simple "ETL" script, it lets you `Extract Transform Load` data from one place to another.

 ETL scripts are very project-specific.
-If you are following guide this literally to build a color search engine with the same data source, you see how I wrote these functions [here](https://github.com/yablochko8/color-finder-semantic-search/blob/main/src/script.ts).
+If you are following guide this literally to build a color search engine with the same data source, you can see how I wrote these functions [here](https://github.com/yablochko8/color-finder-semantic-search/blob/main/src/script.ts).

 ## Step 8 - Save our first few colors to the database

 At this point I ran my ETL script with `maxRows = 50` just to have something to test against.

 ## Step 9 - Add a Vector Index to the Database